espocrm/documentation/docs/administration/upgrading.md

 This will check the next available version, download it and install.
 Once the upgrade is complete, it will prompt to run the command again, if a newer version is available.

+!!! note

-Note: Upgrading process may take a while.
+    Upgrading process may take a while.
 Do not close the terminal until it's finished.

+!!! note

-Note: If the next Espo version requires a higher PHP version, upgrade won't be processed, a message will be displayed.
+    If the next Espo version requires a higher PHP version, upgrade won't be processed, a message will be displayed.

 ## Recommendations